EPSOM COMMUNITY CRECHE

 Welcome to our friendly, vibrant, community-based, not-for-profit, early childhood centre.
 We have been operating in the heart of Epsom for over 30 years.

 Children start at Epsom Community Crèche from the age of 2.

 We aim to provide a loving, stimulating, fun and safe environment for your child to begin their educational journey.
 We support your child as they move through their developmental stages and discover the many wonders of our big wide world.
-Our experienced and qualified staff are passionate about providing the guidance and care children need in this home away from home environment.
+Our experienced and fully qualified staff are passionate about providing the guidance and care children need in this home away from home environment.

 2 YEARS OLD AND UP!